 In the meantime, here are a few of the important components:

-In addition, the rules below have been established:
+In addition, the procedures below have been established:

 How can you ensure my child’s safety while attending programs?

-If a child becomes sick while in program, they will be isolated in a designated room where they are monitored from a physical distance of 2 metres.
-Caregivers will be called to pick up the child and the Health Unit will be notified.
+If a child becomes ill while in a program, they will be isolated in a designated room where they are monitored from a physical distance of 2 metres.
+Caregivers will be called to pick up the child.
 All items that they touched will be cleaned and disinfected.

 Staff and Supervisors will continue to follow and seek advice from local public health on any further steps up to and including temporary closure of the centre and possible additional quarantines.

 Please refer to the Clubs’- Program Services Protocol SECTION 3: ILL CHILDREN / INDIVIDUALS TO THE CLUB and SECTION 4: ARRANGEMENTS FOR ILL INDIVIDUALS on the Clubs’ COVID-19 Updates Webpage

 Will staff be wearing masks?

 Staff will be mandated to wear a mask when they are implementing screening procedures, when leading a camp or childcare group inside, when caring for a sick child, or whenever social distancing of 2 metres cannot be maintained.

 Face coverings (non-medical masks) will be used if physical distancing of at least 2-metres cannot be maintained.
 Consideration will be given to participants when face coverings are not tolerated due to by underlying health, behaviour issues or beliefs.
 The families should provide masks for their children.
 The Club will have extra masks available for children.